-Homework includes in-class assignments and assigned problem sets and will count for 10% of the final grade.
-Homework should be turned in during class.
+Homework includes in-class assignments, assigned problem sets, and attendance of webinars and will count for 15% of the final grade.
+Homework should be turned in via Blackboard.
 Late homework will not be accepted.

 Homework assignments should be presented in a professional manner.
-This includes clean, stapled pages; standard sized notebook or engineering paper; no rough edges; clear, logical work; labeled plots and tables.
+This includes clean, clear, logical work; labeled plots and tables.